bird-house/birdhouse-playground/docker/pywps-scheduler-demo/README.rst

   $ firefox "http://localhost:8080/wps?service=wps&request=Execute&version=1.0.0&identifier=hello&datainputs=name=Friday"

-This process was run synchronously and was executed on the WPS server.
+This process was run synchronously and was executed on the WPS server itself.

 Now, we run a "sleep" process in async mode which will be delegated to the Slurm server::